DNKpp/Simple-Utility/README.md

 		tl::TypeList<int&, int>,
 		tl::TypeList<int, int&>>>);

-using Zipped = tl::zip_as_t<std::tuple, MyTypesCart2, std::tuple<float, double>>;	// note the _as prefix.
+using Zipped = tl::zip_as_t<std::tuple, MyTypesCart2, std::tuple<float, double>>;	// note the _as suffix.
 This is necessary if different type-list templates are combined.

 static_assert(std::same_as<
 	Zipped,